December 28, 2010

 High school sophomores and juniors and their parents

-VANCOUVER, Wash. – High school sophomores and juniors can learn how to take the next step in their education by attending one of two “Running Start Information Night” sessions in January.
-The sessions will be held on Thursday, Jan.
-14 and Wednesday, Jan.
-20, 2010.
+VANCOUVER, Wash. – High school sophomores and juniors can learn how to take the next step in their education by attending one of two “Running Start Information Night” sessions in January at Clark College.

-The identical sessions will be held from 7:00-8:00 p.m. in the Clark College gymnasium in the O’Connell Sports Center.
+The identical sessions will be held from 7:00-8:00 p.m. on Wednesday, Jan.
+12 and Wednesday, Jan.
+19, 2011 in the Clark College gymnasium in the O’Connell Sports Center.
 The O’Connell Sports Center is located on the southwest corner of Clark College’s main campus.

 Clark College is located at 1933 Fort Vancouver Way, Vancouver.
 Parking will be available in the college’s red lots on the east side of Fort Vancouver Way and in the purple lot on the west side of Fort Vancouver Way.
-Maps and driving information are available on the college’s Web site at www.clark.edu/maps.
+Driving directions and parking maps are available on the college’s website at www.clark.edu/maps.

-According to Running Start manager Linda Calvert, “These are the kick-off sessions for sophomores and juniors -- and their parents -- who want to know more about Running Start and what the ‘Next Steps’ are to begin the program in fall 2010.”
+According to Associate Director of Running Start Linda Calvert, “These are the kick-off sessions for sophomores and juniors -- and their parents -- who want to know more about Running Start and what the ‘Next Steps’ are to begin the program in fall 2011.”

 Running Start allows eligible juniors and seniors to take classes to earn college credit while they fulfill their high school graduation requirements.
 Running Start students attend regular Clark classes during the day or in the evening, along with “regular” college students.
 They can choose from a full range of academic and professional/technical courses as long as the students meet the criteria and the classes are college-level.
-The tuition for eligible students is covered by the school district.
-Students pay for books, transportation, and any miscellaneous class fees.
-Limited textbook assistance is available for those with financial need.
+Students pay for books, transportation, and some fees.
+Fees are subject to change by the Washington state Legislature.
+Fee waivers and limited textbook assistance are available for those demonstrating financial need.